When to Accept and Refuse Seafood, Poultry, and Meat in a Shipment

 General rules for cold TCS foods apply.
 Reject any red meat with an unusual odor, color, or consistency.
 Meat should never be green or greenish-brown.

 Chicken, turkey, duck, and other poultry should also be treated as a cold TCS food.
 Reject it if the temperature is over 41°F or if it has an unusual odor, color, or consistency.

 Bad poultry turns anything from bluish-white to yellow.
 Fresh poultry is pale or pinkish.

 Training your staff in food safety protocols and best practices, from receiving to cooking, holding, and serving, is a big part of keeping customers safe from foodborne illness.

 We deliver online, self-paced, and regulatory-approved food safety training that's effective and cost-efficient.
 Learners can complete their training on their phone, whenever they have time.
-Our food safety offerings range from food handler and food allergy training to ANSI Food Manager certification and HACCP.
+Our food safety offerings range from food handler and food allergy training to ANAB Food Manager certification and HACCP.
 You can bundle them with alcohol seller-server courses and other compliance training, as well.